Parameterizing the Energy Dissipation Rate in Stably Stratified Flows: Introduction

 In the present work, we quantify the relationship between $\overline{\varepsilon}$ and $\overline{e}$ (as well as between $\overline{\varepsilon}$ and $\sigma_w$) by using turbulence data generated by direct numerical simulation (DNS).
-To this end, we first compute several well-known ``outer'' length scales (e.g., buoyancy length scale and Ozmidov scale), normalize them appropriately, and explore their dependence on local stability.
-Next, we investigate the inter-relationships of certain (normalized) outer length scales (OLS) which portray qualitatively similar stability-dependence.
+To this end, we first compute several well-known ``outer'' length scales (e.g., buoyancy length scale and Ozmidov scale), normalize them appropriately, and explore their dependence on height-dependent stability.
+Next, we investigate the inter-relationships of certain (normalized) outer length scales (OLS) that portray qualitatively similar stability-dependence.
 By analytically expanding these relationships, we arrive at two $\overline{\varepsilon}$--$\overline{e}$ and two $\overline{\varepsilon}$--$\sigma_w$ formulations; only the shear-based formulations portray quasi-universal scaling.

 The organization of this paper is as follows.
 In Sect.~2, we describe our DNS runs and subsequent data analyses.
 Simulated results pertaining to various length scales are included in Sect.~3.
 The $\overline{\varepsilon}$--$\overline{e}$ and $\overline{\varepsilon}$--$\sigma_w$ formulations are derived in Sect.~4.
-A few concluding remarks, including implications of our results for atmospheric modeling, are made in Sect.~5.
+We discuss the surface-layer characteristics of a specific shear-based length scale in Sect.~5.
+A few concluding remarks, including the implications of our results for atmospheric modelling, are made in Sect.~6.
 In order to enhance the readability of the paper, either a heuristic or an analytical derivation of all the length scales is provided in Appendix~1.
 Given the importance of Eq.~\ref{W81}, its derivation is also summarized in Appendix~2.
-Last, in Appendix~3, we elaborate on the normalization of various variables which are essential for the post-processing of DNS-generated data.
+In Appendix~3, we elaborate on the normalization of various variables that are essential for the post-processing of DNS-generated data.
+Finally, supplementary results based on our DNS database are included in Appendix~4.